 Other ways of challenging a Clean Air Zone fine

 Please send your challenge to:Bath Clean Air Zone, Bath and North East Somerset Council, PO Box 5475, Bath, BA1 0AH

 You cannot challenge a Clean Air Zone fine over the phone or in person.
 It must be done in writing.
 You will need to clearly state the reasons why you want to challenge the fine.

 If we cannot accept your challenge, we will inform you of this by letter.
-The letter will tell you how you can appeal the decision.
-The Traffic Penalty Tribunal will handle your appeal, and their decision will be final.
+The letter will tell you how you can appeal against the decision.
+The Traffic Penalty Tribunal will handle any appeal, and their decision will be final.